viralvaghela/viralvaghela/README.md

 </p>

 <p align="center">I am a 20 year old Developer,CSE Student, Content Creator, Bug Hunter, Tech Geek from India.
-I'm in a 2nd year at GTU .
-I am passionate about java, flutter, and backend development and finding security vulnerabilities in websites.
+I'm in a 3rd year at GTU.I am passionate about java, flutter, and backend development and finding security vulnerabilities in websites.
 When I'm not developing and building things, you can find me on instagram page <a href="https://instagram.com/coding_boy_">@Codingboy</a>, writing an article on one of my blog <a href="https://codingboy.in">codingboy.in</a>, watching tech videos and searching random stuff on internet,.
 But most of my days are spent working on my personal projects.</p>